OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-066.md

 ## Psalm 66:5

-> Come and see the works of God,
+> Come and witness the works of God,
-> Who is awesome in His deeds toward the sons of mankind.
+> Who is wondrous in His deeds toward the children of mankind.

 ## Psalm 66:6